Sarthak-Kakkar-03/Sarthak-Kakkar-03/README.md

 # Greetings!
 I'm Sarthak Kakkar

-I am a third-year Computer Science major at Northeastern University, deeply passionate about Machine Learning, Software Engineering, and creating innovative solutions at the intersection of technology and user-centered design.
+I am a foruth-year Computer Science major at Northeastern University, deeply passionate about Machine Learning, Software Engineering, and creating innovative solutions at the intersection of technology and user-centered design.

 ---